Beas Kund: A trek to source of river Beas with terrific mountain views

 - Water sources: Carry 2 liters of water from Dhundhi.
 The first water source is 0.7 km from Dhundi.
 It is a stream that you will be crossing.
 Fill your water bottles here as there is no water source available till you reach the next campsite.

 The trail begins with steep ascent as you head deeper into the valley.
 You’ll find pine, birch and even some walnut trees.

 Around an hour into the trail, there’s a stream that you have to cross.
 This also serves as a good water source.

-After crossing the stream the ascent continues followed by steep descent.
+After crossing the stream the ascent continues followed by a steep descent.
 The trail is well marked with blue arrows painted on the boulders.
 So there’s no possibility of getting lost.

-Further from here, around 10-15 minutes into the trail, spot a log bridge that connects to the
+Further, from here, around 10-15 minutes into the trail, spot a log bridge that connects to the

 other side of the valley (i.e. Bakarthach campsite).
 This is just to get your bearings right.
 You will not be crossing the river at this point.
-Just stay on the same side of the river, on the right hand side of the valley beside the Beas River.
+Just stay on the same side of the river, on the right-hand side of the valley beside the Beas River.

 As you go further you will observe that the tree line has ended and subalpine bushes start.
 Around 1.6 km into the trek, the entire valley opens up and you can see the boulder sections from where the Beas River flows.
 You will also be able to see an Ice Wall above the Boulder Sections.

 Soon, the trail bends towards the right, into the valley.
 Once you’re in the valley, you will see a stream flowing from the valley.
 Cross the stream and you have reached the next campsite Lohali.

 Lohali is a scenic campsite surrounded by mountains, it makes an ideal camping spot.
 Your water source here is the stream which flows beside the campsites.